By Arman

 Arman owned one of the world’s largest private collections of African art.
 This powerful lithograph showcases his iconic accumulation technique — a striking cluster of Songye Kifwebe masks from the Congo.
 These emblematic African tribal masks are instantly recognizable for their bold striations, color variations, half-closed globular eyes, and rectangular mouths.

-Perfect for collectors of:
+Ideal for collectors of:

-– African tribal art and African masks
+– African tribal art and masks

 – Songye Kifwebe or Congolese art

-– Arman accumulations and New Realism prints
+– Arman collections and New Realism prints

-Shipping & Packaging
+Shipping and Packaging

 Feel free to check out the additional photos in the top left corner.